Skip to main content

 • A 27% increase in residential electrical malfunction fire dollar loss.

-• An $80,000,000 under-construction apartment and hotel complex fire in St. Paul, Minnesota, contributed to the peak in the 2020 residential intentionally set fire dollar loss.
+• A reported $80,000,000 under-construction apartment and hotel complex fire in St. Paul, Minnesota, contributed to the peak in the 2020 residential intentionally set fire dollar loss.

-• The spike in the 2016 residential exposure fire dollar loss is attributed in part to the Gatlinburg, Tennessee, wildfires.
+• The spike in the 2016 residential exposure fire dollar loss was attributed in part to the Gatlinburg, Tennessee, wildfires.

 (in $millions *)